gameflorist/dunedynasty/README.md

   Mostly different songs from PC version, but also ___very___ good!
 - [___Dune II___ Amiga music](https://downloads.khinsider.com/game-soundtracks/album/dune-2-amiga)
 - ___Dune 2000___ game music
   Unfortunately, this game cannot be purchased anymore at the moment.
+- ___Emperor: Battle for Dune___ game music
+  Unfortunately, this game cannot be purchased anymore at the moment.
 - ___Dune___ (1992) game (by Cryo) music by Stéphane Picq and Philippe Ulrich:
    The excellent award-winning soundtrack for _Dune II_'s predecessor - the 1992 _Dune_ game by _Cryo_.
 It is very atmospheric, and makes _Dune II_ a much more relaxing and chill experience.
 Three versions are supported: